 A common difficulty stems from a collision between the purist world of the systems architect, and the pragmatic needs of operational service quality.
 Companies looking to open up the mainframe and leverage it across other environments often see a pure, clean architecture where every business activity is packaged as a business service and all these services exposed through APIs.
-This is a great ideal, but can be disastrous if implemented without due consideration.
+This is a great ideal, but can be disastrous if implemented

-"The API middleware should handle as much of the packaging and managing of the various systems of record components as possible, to keep the APIs presented as simple and easy to use as possible."
+"An App developer working on a new phone-based digital marketplace wants to be able to drive a 'product quote' process; the App developer now has to work out which low-level services are needed and in what process flow to deliver the final price" without due consideration.
 The main issue is that, given the number of mainframe transactions in existence, there is a danger this approach will result in a huge number of low-level services being created, for example 'get customer details' or 'check service history'.
 This may seem very logical, but in reality the danger is this exports design issues to the API developers.
-An app developer working on a new phone-based digital marketplace wants to be able to drive a 'product quote' process;;the app developer has to work out which low-level services and what process flow are needed to deliver the final price.
+An App developer working on a new phone-based digital marketplace wants to be able to drive a 'product quote' process; the App developer now has to work out which low-level services are needed and in what process flow to deliver the final price.